Accountability in Relationships: How Feeling Bad Helps You Repair and Reconnect

 They’re looking for acknowledgment.

-They want to know: Do you see me?
 Do you care that you hurt me?

 Defensiveness blocks that.
 Accountability restores it.

 This is especially relevant for many men, who were often taught to avoid or suppress vulnerable emotional states.
-If you want to understand that pattern more deeply, start here →

 The Gift of Accountable Discomfort